PabloZaiden/generator-kwyjibo/README.md

 Easy!
 - Install TypeScript 2.0 (beta) Yeoman, and the generator:
-`npm install --global typescript@beta yo generator-kwyjibo`
+  - `npm install --global typescript@beta yo generator-kwyjibo`

-- Start the generator
+- Start the generator:
-`yo kwyjibo`
+  - `yo kwyjibo`

 ## How to use kwyjibo?